yellowfish15/HDD-Energy-Simulator/README.md

 # HDD-Energy-Simulator
 Simulate various power-down algorithms on several workload distributions using statistics collected from commercial Hard-Disk Drives.

+Our [paper](./paper.pdf) containing motivation, methodology, and results of this study.

 ## Requirements
 - Python 3.x
 - pandas